 Eat incredible Mediterranean seafood

 Barcelona is known around the world for its outstanding culinary scene.
 But some of the best food in the region can actually be discovered just a little along the coastline in Sitges.
-In particular, this really is a place to come if you love seafood.
+In particular, this really is a place to come if you love seafood, which is a real local culinary speciality.

 I had the joy of experiencing this with a superb meal at Restaurante Fragata, overlooking the Sitges seafront.
 From a ceviche of shrimps and scallops to a sumptuous tuna tartar, this really was the height of gastronomy of our visit.